-- 24. Explain different type of operators in python and precedence with example. - 25.
+- 1. Explain different type of operators in python and precedence withexample. - 2.
 What are the syntax for looping statements in python language?
-Explain with code. - 26.
-Discuss different types of function with syntax and example - 27.
-Explain the function with different type parameters, their call and return statements.
+Explain withcode. - 3.
+Discuss different types of function with syntax and example - 4.
+Explain the function with different type parameters, their call and returnstatements.

-PATTERN OF QUESTION PAPER( BCA COMMON)
+PATTERN OF QUESTION PAPER(BCA COMMON)